sictweb/bti425-2020/notes/week10.md

 ## BTI425 Week 10 Notes

 > Friday, March 13 - classroom lecture
+> Then we pause for a week
-> Tuesday, March 17 - hands-on in the computer-lab
+> Tuesday, March 24 - real-time help from the professor

 This week, we will make progress with *forms* topics.